MicrosoftDocs/dynamics365smb-docs-pr.es-es/financials/projects-how-monitor-progress-performance.md

 ---
-title: "Supervisión del progreso y el rendimiento del proyecto | Documentos de Microsoft"
+title: "Definir un método WIP y supervisar el progreso del proyecto | Documentos de Microsoft"
-description: "Describe cómo presupuestar los proyectos."
+descrition: Describes how you can create a work in process (WIP) method and calculate WIP to estimate the financial value of jobs while they are ongoing.
 services: project-madeira
 documentationcenter:
 author: SorenGP